 What to Expect in Pilates When You are Expecting

-I have had quite a few new pregnant clients, recently, and also lots of questions about Pilates and pregnancy.
+I have had quite a few pregnant clients, and also lots of questions about Pilates and pregnancy.
 Let's take this opportunity to talk a little bit about pregnancy and Pilates!
 Let's look at how the pair could be a great fit for you if you are expecting or expecting to be expecting some day!